Hanabiii/hanabiii.github.io/about.md

 permalink: /about/
 ---

-Hope there will be a place somewhere that can gather all my teeny-tiny random thoughts without any limitations.
+Hope there will be a place, like a small boat, a serene river side or a wooden cabin comes from no where can gently gather all my teeny-tiny random thoughts.
+If you want to be my audience, let me be your storyteller.